 This course covers theory and practical training in shampoos, rinses, and conditioners and examines advanced techniques to prepare the student for employment.
 Instruction includes preparation for the Colorado State Board Licensing Examination for shampoos, rinses, and conditioners.
-(Contact hours - 22.5)

-COS 210 / COS 2010 - Intermediate II: Hair Coloring 2 Credits salon setting.
-(Contact hours - 45)
+COS 210 / COS 2010 - Intermediate II: Hair Coloring 2 Credits

 This course covers theory and practical application of color products, formulations of color, level and shades of color.
-Students will practice haircoloring techniques in a specialized class or in a supervised
+Students will practice haircoloring techniques in a specialized class or in a supervised salon setting.